lblod/op-sync-with-sharepoint-service/README.md

   - `mappings`: the different properties of the resource that we want to map
     - `op`: the URI of the property
     - `sl`: the (technical and hidden) name of the field in the sharepoint list
-  - `pathToMatchingUuid`: the path from the resource to the UUID used to match triplestore resources to
+  - `pathToMatchingUri`: the path from the resource to the URI used to match triplestore resources to

 `/config/sharepoint/sync/example/config.json`
 ```json